Erie Township, Michigan: Geography

 Erie Township includes Gard Island, Indian Island, and a portion of Turtle Island in Lake Erie.
-The Ottawa River runs through the southeasternmost portion of the township and empties into North Maumee Bay.
+The Ottawa River runs through the southeasternmost portion of the township and empties into North Maumee Bay within the township.
 The township also includes the North Maumee Bay Archeological District and portions of the Detroit River International Wildlife Refuge.
 The Lost Peninsula is located in the southeasternmost portion of the township.
-It is located on Point Place Peninsula, which is surrounded by the Ottawa River on the west and Maumee Bay on the east.
+It is located on Point Place Peninsula, which is bordered by the Ottawa River on the west and Maumee Bay on the east.
 Lost Peninsula is an exclave of the township (and of the state of Michigan), as its only land border is with the state of Ohio.
 The Toledo neighborhood of Point Place borders Lost Peninsula to the south.

-The township is bordered by Lake Erie to the east, Bedford Township to the west, La Salle Township to the north, the city of Luna Pier to the northeast.
+The township is bordered by Lake Erie to the east, Bedford Township to the west, La Salle Township to the north, and the city of Luna Pier to the northeast.
 The state of Ohio borders to the south, including portions of the city of Toledo and Washington Township.